Amaliegade: No. 25: Lauritz de Thurah's House

-Built 1755-1757, Lauritz de Thurah built this house for his own use after returning to Copenhagen to direct the redevelopment of the Frederiksstaden district.
-During the same years de Thurah built Gammel Holtegård north of Copenhagen as a country house with a fine Baroque garden and he may have over-spent on his building projects.
-Thus he never moved into No. 25 Amaliegade, instead, it was rented out upon completion.
+Lauritz de Thurah built this house 1755-1757 for his own use after returning to Copenhagen to direct the redevelopment of the Frederiksstaden district.
+During the same years, de Thurah built Gammel Holtegård north of Copenhagen as a country house with a fine Baroque garden.
+He may have over-spent on his building projects.
+Thus, he never moved into No. 25 Amaliegade; instead, it was rented out upon completion.

 No. 26-30

-Built 1896 to the design of architect Ole Boye.
-Notable for its painted animal frieze depicting dragonflies, fish and frogs.
+Built 1896 to the design of architect Ole Boye, it is notable for its painted animal frieze depicting dragonflies, fish and frogs.
 In its centre stand two tigers head-to-head next to rows of penguins.

 No. 33

 No. 33 is the Danish Shipowners' Association.

 No. 49

-Built by carpenter and builder Andreas Hallander in 1788.
-It has seven bays separated by Ionic pilasters and another typical Neoclassical decoration is a "running dog".
-The relief in the triangular pediment is an early work by Bertel Thorvaldsen depicting a female figure with a monocular next to a putto decorated with a garland.
+Built by carpenter and builder Andreas Hallander in 1788, it has seven bays separated by Ionic pilasters.
+Another typical Neoclassical decoration is a "running dog".
+The relief on the triangular pediment is an early work by Bertel Thorvaldsen depicting a female figure with a monocular next to a putto decorated with a garland.